Thoric314/TAR_Pinnacle_to_DICOM/README.md

 # Introduction

-For the moment the Pinnacle system is still functional.
-However, there is no longer a contract between HFR and Philips to keep Pinnacle in working order.
-So we need to find a solution for all the patients who are still in the Pinnacle system.

-Note: All these patients are regularly saved as a tar file (Tape ARchive).
-This is the standard archiving format under all Unix systems (including SunOs on which Pinnacle runs and also Linux

-also Linux which we know well at HFR).

-The idea is to convert these tar files that exist in a form of a tar file to a Pinnacle patient.
+A lot of Pinnacle system are still functional.
+However, there will no longer have development under Pinnacle and a lot of radiation oncology centres need to go away from Pinnacle since the disinterest of Philips Medical System.

+This script here is dedicated to the conversion of Pinnacle TARFile to DICOM.

+The tar files are created by Pinnacle containing one patient per tar file.

-The chance is that Australian physicists have worked to to design a python tool that does just this conversion work.
+The chance is that Australian physicists (*pymedphys* see below) have worked to to design a python tool that does just this.

-This document explains the steps taken at the HFR to:

-- validate the conversion tool,

-- automate the conversions for patients who need it and

-- transfer these DICOM files to Velocity in order to maintain the data

-    necessary data to the clinic.

-Note that in the past when converting from CADPLAN to

-Pinnacle, the CADPLAN archives have not been recovered.
-All the

-plans from this period (before 2006-2007) are lost.
-It was not

-possible to transform these data in proprietary format to the

-standard DICOM format.
-Here we hope that for Pinnacle nothing will be

-lost (from 2006-2007 all plans should finally be available in Velocity at least for

-accessible in Velocity at least for patients who are supposed to be alive

-during this year 2023).

 The different steps are:

-- Establish a list of patients still presumed alive

 - For each of these patients, convert all plans to DICOM

-- For officially deceased patients, only the tar

-    files are kept

-- After the DICOM conversion, the resulting files are transferred to

-    VelocityGRID for automatic import